the-dagger/InfoX/README.md

-Fluxus 2014
+INFOX 2015
 ============

-An app for the annual tech/cultural fest of IIT Indore.
+An app for the annual tech fest of USICT Dwarka.

-###Contains:
+Contains:
 * Details of the fest.
 * Contacts
 * Events